“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 How you apply is determined by your current location and what you are choosing to study:

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email email@example.com

-Apply online: University of Bolton BSc (Hons) Logistics and Supply Chain Management (Eddie Stobart)-21 September 2020 (Course not available to international students)
+Apply online: University of Bolton BSc (Hons) Logistics and Supply Chain Management (Eddie Stobart) - 20 September 2021

 The University welcomes applications from our group partners and progressing students so we try to make our application process as simple and as fast as possible.
 By selecting the link for your chosen course from the list shown below you will be taken directly to our online application form.
 Please read the user guidance before completing this and ensure you upload all supporting documents such as certificates and your personal statement when you apply.